Nyazura

 Nyazura (formerly Inyazura) (the locals call it Nyazure) is the second largest urban settlement in Makoni District in Manicaland Province, Zimbabwe located 72 km north-west of Mutare on the main road and railway linking Harare and Mutare.
 The settlement is named after the Nyazure River which is a tributary of the Save River.
 The phosphate from Dorowa (to the south-west) are handled by the railways here.
-The town is located 191km from Harare along the Harare Mutare Highway.
-It is 20 kilometres from Rusape and 70km from Mutare.
+The town is located 191 km from Harare along the Harare Mutare Highway.
+It is 20 kilometres from Rusape and 70 km from Mutare.
 The major part of Nyazura is believed to be under the rule of the Rukweza family.

 Socioeconomic Activity

 A state of the art hotel and conference facility was commissioned early September 2021.
 The facility has a swimming pool and gazebo where guests find comfort, a cool and refreshing environment.

 History

 Inyazura was in the time of steam traction a so-called booking-off depot.
 Salisbury (now Harare) based traincrews would book off at Inyazura (better known by traincrews as IY) and Inyazura based traincrews would then work the Umtali/Beira trains onwards to Umtali (now Mutare).

 After the laid down booking off period (usually 12 hours) the rested Salisbury crews would then take the Saisbury bound trains back to their home depot.